kalliduz/NeuralAnts/docs/architecture.md

   from the beginning of the simulation.
 Responsible for updating and rendering everything each frame.
-- **NetworkViz**: Renders the neural network of the first ant onto a small canvas so that weights and topology can be observed.
+- **NetworkViz**: Renders the neural network of the first ant onto a small canvas so that weights, topology and current neuron activations can be observed.
+Node labels describe the meaning of each input and output signal.

 Each component is implemented as a plain JavaScript class in the `js/` folder.
 The classes are intentionally lightweight so that the demo loads